Mapping color representations

 Tip

-Consider the underlying data types.
+Consider the underlying data types and their sizes in particular.

 2. Provide at least an implementation sketch of rgb2int(...) and int2rgb(...) if the aforementioned mapping is possible.